Old English Newsletter

-The Old English Newsletter is a peer-reviewed academic journal established in 1967.
-It covers Anglo-Saxon studies and is published by the University of Massachusetts for the Old English Division of the Modern Language Association of America.
+The Old English Newsletter was a peer-reviewed academic journal established in 1967.
+It covered Anglo-Saxon studies and was published by the University of Massachusetts for the Old English Division of the Modern Language Association of America.

-The journal publishes an annual Bibliography and Year's Work, which are widely relied upon.
+The journal published an annual Bibliography and Year's Work, which are widely relied upon.
 Many issues include obituaries of relevant scholars.

 The online version contains an archive of several years of the journal's publications.

+As of February, 2026, the journal has been discontinued due to a lack of "funding, volunteers, and contributors."

 History

 When first established, the Old English Newsletter was published at Binghamton, New York, by the State University of New York's Center for Medieval and Renaissance Studies.
 In 1975, publication had transferred to the Ohio State University and in 2011 to the Department of English at the University of Tennessee.
-The journal is now published by the Department of English at the University of Massachusetts, Amherst, still on behalf of the Old English Division of the Modern Language Association of America.
+Until 2026, The journal was published by the Department of English at the University of Massachusetts, Amherst, still on behalf of the Old English Division of the Modern Language Association of America.